Home Page Navigation Contents Contact Sitemap Search

 Using QR invoices will make it easier to pay invoices.
 Instead of laboriously typing in account and reference details when e-banking, QR codes already contain these details.

-As a private individual, there are three options to pay a QR invoice as follows:
+As a private individual, there are the following three options to pay a QR invoice:

-Open e-banking, scan the QR code in using a QR reader, your PC camera or your smartphone, and click to trigger the payment.
+Open your e-banking facility; scan the QR code in using a QR reader, your webcam or your smartphone and click to trigger the payment.

 Create your own QR invoices

-The independent www.qr-rechnung.net website enables private individuals, clubs and smaller businesses - who only issue invoices periodically and therefore don’t want to use special software to do so - to create their own QR invoices simply and free of charge.
+The independent www.qr-rechnung.net website enables private individuals, clubs and smaller businesses – who only issue invoices periodically and therefore wouldn’t want to use special software to do so – to create their own QR invoices in a simple manner and free of charge.

 A QR (quick response) code consists of a square matrix made up of black and white squares, which contain information (for instance a link to a website) in binary-coded form.